 The year culminated with a trip to the Russell Athletic Bowl in Orlando to face Virginia Tech.
 However, the Scarlet Knights fell 13-10 in overtime.
 In the offseason, Rutgers had 12 players signed by NFL team, with a school-record seven selected in the NFL Draft.

 Rutgers came out of the gates in 2013 with a 4-1 start through September.
-Following a 52-51 loss in overtime at now nationally-ranked Fresno State, RU rattled off four straight.
+Following a 52-51 loss in overtime at Fresno State, RU rattled off four straight wins.
 The winning streak was highlighted by a comeback win over Arkansas in the first visit by an SEC team to High Point Solutions Stadium.
 In its first American Athletic Conference game, Rutgers won in triple overtime at SMU.
-Other conference victories included a late fourth quarter win on with the hurry-up offense versus Temple and a postseason-clinching performance on Senior Night against USF.
-Running back Paul James, tight end Tyler Kroft earned first-team all-conference, while center Betim Bujari and kick returner Janarion Grant made second team.
+Other conference victories included a late fourth quarter win with the hurry-up offense versus Temple and a postseason-clinching performance on Senior Night against USF.
+Running back Paul James and tight end Tyler Kroft earned first-team all-conference, while center Betim Bujari and kick returner Janarion Grant made second team.

 The 2013 New Era Pinstripe Bowl was the eighth bowl trip in nine years for Rutgers.
-The Scarlet Knights took on aranked Notre Dame team inside a soldout Yankee Stadium.
+The Scarlet Knights took on a ranked Notre Dame team inside a soldout Yankee Stadium.
 On July 1, 2014, Rutgers officially joined the Big Ten Conference to usher in a new era in its deep and storied history.